-Get thee: Lines 345 and 346 go up to Caldera about once an hour.
+Get there: Lines 345 and 346 go up to Caldera about once an hour.
 If you have your own car, there are many parking spaces at the trail beginning.

-Just a few pictures of this nice hike to wet your apetite:
+Just a few pictures of this nice hike to wet your appetite:

 The Teide national park